TCCL/router/README.md

 #### Handler specifier: class name or instance of `TCCL\Router\RequestHandler`

 Typically, you will use a handler that implements the `TCCL\Router\RequestHandler` interface, as it provides more robust functionality.
 If you specify a class name, the router will create a new instance of the class if and when the route is executed.
-Otherwise, if you provide an instance, then the instance will be used as-is when the route is executed.
+Otherwise, if you provide an instance, that instance will be used as-is when the route is executed.

 When a route executes with a `RequestHandler`, it will invoke the `run()` method, passing the executing `Router` as the parameter.